 4. Requires Significant Time and Resources

 Designing practical gamification elements requires effort, creativity, and often, funding.
-Designing gamified aspects can be challenging for schools or organizations, especially with limited resources.
-We know that the quality and aesthetic of gamified elements matter.
-Without significant investment in these elements, engagement falters.
+Gamified aspects can be challenging for schools or organizations to create, especially with limited resources.
+The quality and aesthetic of gamified elements matter.
 Based on research from the article above, “gamification can be a powerful solution to address motivational problems within learning or working contexts, as long as they are well designed and are built upon well-established implementation models.”
+Without significant investment in intentionally designing elements, engagement falters.

 5. Concerns of Accessibility and Inclusivity

 Effective gamification must include the full breadth of students, meaning that it needs to be accessible and inclusive of all students.
-As the eLearning Industry states in its article on gamification, “it is critical that gamified educational platforms be available to all students, especially those with impairments or limited access to technology.”
-Without proper accessibility and inclusivity, gamification may be detrimental to populations seeking to learn who cannot access the tools necessary for their needs and background.
+As the eLearning Industry states in its article on gamification, “It is critical that gamified educational platforms be available to all students, especially those with impairments or limited access to technology.”
+Without proper accessibility and inclusivity, gamification may be detrimental to populations seeking to learn who cannot access the tools necessary for their needs and background, and thereby, ineffective for education as a whole.

 Best Practices for Using Gamification Effectively